2020 Mercedes-Benz GLB250 drive review: The one that should have been electric

 To put this another way, bringing the appeal of a luxury marque to the GLB takes loading it up with pricey options.
 The GLB 250 4Matic I drove cost $50,480.
 The price was propelled from $38,600 by piecemeal options like a $1,500 panoramic sunroof, a $1,150 Multimedia package with navigation, and a $1,650 Premium package with the upgraded touchscreen and instrument cluster that flowed neatly together.

-Relative to what else is in the GLB’s competitive set, for the same price or less, the GLB doesn’t make a lot of sense as it’s positioned in the U.S. But if it were to be a fully electric vehicle, for roughly this price,with, perhaps, a 250-mile range, Mercedes-Benz would have a hit on its hands, offering a refreshingly different-shaped alternative to the Model Y.
+Relative to what else is in the GLB’s competitive set, for the same price or less, the GLB doesn’t make a lot of sense as it’s positioned in the U.S. But if it were to be a fully electric vehicle, for roughly this price with, perhaps, a 250-mile range, Mercedes-Benz would have a hit on its hands, offering a refreshingly different-shaped alternative to the Model Y.

 2020 Mercedes-Benz GLB 250 4Matic